allegro/bigflow/docs/cli.md

 2. [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive)

-You can install the `bigflow` CLI tool globally but we recommend to install it locally with `venv`, in your project's folder:
+You can install the `bigflow` package globally but we recommend to install it locally with `venv`, in your project's folder:

 ```bash